winglam/dependent-tests-impact/README.md

 ./figureGenerator.sh
 ```

+You must use Java 7; the version of Soot that we use does not work with Java 7.

 The `figureGenerator.sh` script takes 9 hours to complete on a
 machine with the following configuration:
 Intel(R) Core(TM) i5-4590T CPU @ 2.00GHz 8GB RAM